 reduced

-Northern Virginia has the highest rates on both measures.
-Southwest Virginia has the lowest dismissal rate but an above-average reduction rate.
-Hampton Roads has low rates on both dismissal and reduction.
+Northern Virginia has the highest reduction rate by a wide margin and the highest dismissal rate.
+Hampton Roads has the lowest reduction rate.
+Southwest Virginia has the lowest dismissal rate.
+Richmond Metro sits in the middle on both measures.
 The causes of these regional patterns are not determinable from disposition data, but the patterns themselves are consistent across the jurisdictions within each region.

 6. The counsel comparison requires careful reading